Susannah Hornebolt: Marriage to Gilman and Queen's privy chamber

 Two weeks after her marriage to Gilman, she went to Cleves to escort Anne to England for her marriage on 6 January 1540 to Henry VIII.
 The king provided £40 so that Hornebolt could have a properly appointed wardrobe.
 She was poor at that time and did not have the proper clothes for the stately visit.
-The trip was to Cleves was led by Nicholas Wotton, dean of Canterbury, and included her husband, John Gilman.
+The trip to Cleves was led by Nicholas Wotton, dean of Canterbury, and included Susanna's husband, John Gilman.

 Hornebolt became a member of Queen Anne's privy chamber and was responsible for four servants.
 The queen considered her the "first of her gentlewomen."

 The Gilmans lived in London, first in St. Bide's parish and then Richmond.
 They had two sons and two or more daughters.
 About 1540 she and her husband had their first child, a son named Henry Gilman (1540-1593); Henry VIII was the boy's godfather.
 Henry of Twicknam married Isabell West, daughter of Thomas West.
 Hornebolt also had a daughter named Anne (born about 1541 to 1542).
 Hornebolt served in the household of Catherine Parr until Edward VI's reign, which began in 1547.
 In June of that year Hornebolt and her husband brought a case to the Court of Requests against John Parker's heirs.
 She may have served under Queen Mary, from who she is noted to have received 2 yards of black satin.

-She died in 1545 or in the 1550s, but by 1554 when Gilman married for the third time.
+She died in 1545 or in the 1550s: she was dead by 1554 when Gilman married for the third time.